-Two different control algorithms have been advanced to the limited bandwidth active suspension system.
+Two different control algorithms have been advanced to the LBA suspension system.
 The first strategy is based on optimal control theory using limited state feedback concept, while the second strategy is related to FLC.
-In order to design the limited bandwidth active controllers, it is assumed that the vehicle has body and wheel vertical acceleration sensors at each corner to support the control algorithm with the body and wheel vertical accelerations states.
-Also, the vehicle has a suspension travel sensor at each corner to support the control algorithm with the suspension travel states.
+In order to design the LBA controllers, it is assumed that the vehicle has body and wheel vertical acceleration sensors at each corner to support the control algorithm with the body and wheel vertical accelerations states.
+Also, the vehicle has a suspension travel sensor at each corner to support the suspension travel states.